scalacenter/scalafix/docs/users/installation.md

    stale information and fail the invocation, which needs to be re-run manually.
    This is [not specific to `scalafixOnCompile`](https://github.com/scalacenter/scalafix/issues/1204), but the problem becomes much more visible with it.
-1. To keep the overhad minimal, `scalafixCaching` is automatically enabled when `scalafixOnCompile` is, which can cause unexpected behaviors if you run into false positive cache hits. `scalafixCaching` can explicitly be set to `false` in that case.
+1. To keep the overhead minimal, `scalafixCaching` is automatically enabled when `scalafixOnCompile` is, which can cause unexpected behaviors if you run into false positive cache hits. `scalafixCaching` can explicitly be set to `false` in that case.